 Construction

 The developer’s role is to build the HOA, so construction is very important as your HOA grows.
-The board’s focus is on the quality of the construction, whereas the builders want to finish quickly to maximize profits.
-This can cause tension, and has led many builders to hire consultants to reduce the amount of work they have to redo.
+The board’s focus is on construction quality, whereas the builders want to finish quickly to maximize profits.
+This can cause tension and has led many builders to hire consultants to reduce the amount of work they have to redo.

 Governance